 Since our founding in 2002, EdVestors has partnered with donors to invest more than $26 million in urban school improvement initiatives, with a special focus on Boston’s public schools.
 Current funding opportunities for school-based projects include:

 Through the School Solutions Seed Fund, EdVestors seeks to identify promising solutions that address current challenges facing teachers and school leaders in their classrooms and schools with the goal of improving learning outcomes for students.
-Initial grants of $10,000 are available for six-month pilot projects, with the opportunity for funded projects to qualify for larger investments the following school year based on early indicators of success and the potential for impact.
-The next deadline to apply will be in November 2018.
-Application guidelines will be announced in Summer 2018.
-Last year’s application can be found here.
+Initial grants of $5,000 to $10,000 available for schools to work collaboratively to pilot new ideas and approaches between January and June or September.
+The next deadline to apply is November 1, 2018.
+Application guidelines can be found here.

 First awarded in 2006, the School on the Move Prize is an annual $100,000 prize to one of Boston’s most improving schools.
 The Prize showcases schools that have made significant improvement relative to their peers and creates opportunities for the sharing of the winning school’s best practices through an annual case study.
 Boston Public Schools may apply for the School on the Move Prize by invitation only.